ROCm/HIP/docs/developer_guide/build.md

 ```
 ctest -R hipMemset
 ```
-Use the below option will print test failures for failed tests,
+Using the below option will print test failures for failed tests,
 ```
 ctest --output-on-failure
 ```